Proud Warrior Race Guy: Humanity as a whole has to be this just to survive by the point the story begins proper.

 Laser Blade: The game of the movie shows that Coyote Tango has these equipped in both arms, under the name of the Anti-Matter Blade.
 Whether or not this is actually canon is unclear.

 Horizon Brave is a Mark-1 Jaeger and the first launched by the Chinese.
 It was among the first Jaegers constructed on Kodiak Island, Alaska when the Jaeger Program was greenlit by the Pan Pacific Defense Corps.
+In 2019, Horizon Brave teamed up with Gipsy Danger and Lucky Seven to fight a Category IV Kaiju in Manila.
+It was saved from destruction by the other two Jaegers.
+Sometime prior to 2025, Horizon Brave was destroyed while trying to defend Lima from a Kaiju attack.
 Horizon Brave had a record of two Kaiju kills before its destruction in battle.

 Kill It with Ice: The known specs indicate that its primary weapon systems rely on freezing the Kaiju.

 Mecha-Mook: There are some indications that more than one Jaeger of this type has actually been produced.